Gautam-Verma-22/Falco/README.md

-# Falco Robotics Landing Page
+# Future Sight Robotics Landing Page

-This is a responsive React + Tailwind CSS landing page for Falco Robotics.
+This is a responsive React + Tailwind CSS landing page for Future Sight Robotics.

 ## Features
 - Hero section with background image, overlay, title, subtext, and CTA button